Here are some beautiful photos we had taken at Tarlair last week 24/03/2018

 - Sports Bike

-- Furthest traveled to the show on motorbikes and trikes
+- Furthest travelled to the show on motorbikes and trikes

-We didn’t attend on the 19th August 2017 for the camping but we heard that it was really good lots of laughs.
+We didn’t attend on the 19th August 2017 for the camping, but we heard that it was perfect lots of laughs.
 We did, however, attend Tarlair open day on the 20th August 2017 at Macduff, Tarlair, North East Scotland to help raise money to save their pool.

 Donated Trophy for Tarlair N.E.S.C.B.S Motorbike show

-Inov3D donated a 3D printed trophy to N.E.S.C.B.S for the best of show award, added electronics also painted the model and added something a little extra.
-Imagineering from Peterhead provided us with this amazing engraved tag to go onto the trophy.
+Inov3D gave a 3D printed trophy to N.E.S.C.B.S for the best of show award, added electronics also painted the model and added something a little extra.
+Imagineering from Peterhead provided us with this fantastic engraved tag to go onto the trophy.

 The programme we use for printing our models is called S3D (Simplify3D).
 We choose this slicer because it is more compatible with more 3D printers than any other software available.
 Chances are your 3D printer will be supported.
 Simplify3D will translates your 3D models into instructions that your 3D printer will understand.
-In fact, more than 90% of experts agree that having better software will have the greatest impact on print quality, even more so than the 3D printer itself.
+More than 90% of experts agree that having better software will have the most significant impact on print quality, even more so than the 3D printer itself.
 We will be using the Tevo Tarantula for this award.

-Once your model has done printing you can now start to begin removing all parts from the bed.
-If the bed is still hot please do not try and pull them off as you can damage the bed or the models.
+Once your model has done printing, you can now start to begin removing all parts from the bed.
+If the bed is still hot, please do not try and pull them off as you can damage the bed or the models.
 You can now proceed to remove all support.
-I prefer to use needle nose pliers for these parts, other may suggest using xacto knife I really don’t recommend this type of tool because one slip and the results will be a sliced finger or two.
+I prefer to use needle nose pliers for these parts.
+Other may suggest using xacto knife I don’t recommend this type of tool because one slip and the results will be a sliced finger or two.

 Now onto the sanding, begin using 80 grit sandpaper.
-When sanding the goal is to remove any leftover blemishes from the raft or support material to create an even surface, using this process it will remove most of the material.
-You will notice that your model will become dull and rough this is what you want.
+When sanding the goal is to remove any unwanted blemishes from the raft or support material to create an even surface, using this process it will remove most of the content.
+You will notice that your model will become dull and rough; this is what you want.
 The shine will return after you move up to higher sanding grit, continue going up to higher girts (120, 240, 200, 1000, 1500) until you are happy with this process.
-An electric sander will make this process faster just be careful you don’t overdo the sanding.
+An electric sander will make this process faster be careful you don’t overdo the sanding.

 Tip: Before spraying remember to wear gloves, eye protection, and a respiratory mask.

 Once your model is ready for painting to hang it in an open area.
 This will allow you to paint all surfaces evenly without having to handle the model while is paint is drying.
 Apply a few layers of filler primer this highlight any imperfections in a model and preps them to be sanded or filled before painting.
-Hold the can 10-12 inches from the model, it’s best to start with a very thin initial coat and slowly build up opacity try using the misting technique.
-Once this process has been done you can sand if needed.
-I then just apply one coat of white primer this just gives it a base coat for painting.
+Hold the can 10-12 inches from the model.
+It’s best to start with a skinny initial coat and slowly build up opacity try using the misting technique.
+Once this process has been done, you can sand if needed.
+I then apply one coat of white primer; this gives it a base coat for painting.

 Painting and Finishing